michalis0/ML_dataiku/Day 3/README.md

 ###  More exercises (for the PhD students)

-- Do [these](./text_plus/README.md) at home to better understand text analytics and data preprocessing for text
+- Do [these](./text_plus/README.md) at home to better understand text analytics and data preprocessing for text (Language Detection, Text Cleaning, etc).

 -----------------------------------